adndvlp/conclave/docs/18-limitations.md

 - **External services required**: The debate requires live API access to all configured providers.
 No offline fallback.
 - **Provider rate limits**: Each provider has its own rate limits.
 A team with models from 3 different providers must respect all 3 rate limits.
-- **Provider outages**: If one model's provider is down, the debate stalls or fails (currently no graceful degradation).
+- **Provider outages**: If one model's provider is down, the debate **degrades gracefully** (v1.0.3): errored participants are skipped for that round, the `activeCount` is recalculated, and the debate can still converge.
+During implementation, fallback participants take over if the primary fails.
 - **Model deprecation**: Providers deprecate models.
 A configured team may stop working when a model is removed.

 ## Signal protocol fragility